Neeraj4002/Dark_Matter_NexBo/README.md

 ## ✨ What is NexBo?

-NexBo bridges the gap between financial education and practical investment advice.
+NexBo bridges the gap between financial education and practical investment advice.It helps make better investment decisions and know insights about investing.
 Using advanced AI, it provides:

 - **Personalized financial guidance** tailored to your goals and risk tolerance
 - **Stock recommendations** based on your budget and preferences